 If significant exchange were to occur, either between water and kerogen, or between water and methane generated by thermal degradation of longer chain products, and this exchange occurs sequentially, the predominant isotopologue would be expected to follow the progression C1H4 → CH3D → CH2D2 → CHD3 → CD4.
-Instead, CH2D2 represents a smaller fraction of the methane isotopologues than either CH3D or CHD3 at all times, and calculated proportions of CH2D2 do not exceed 10% at any point in the experiment (Fig. 5A).
-A possible explanation is that various CHx moieties (e.g., aromatic C vs. methylene C vs. heteroatom-bound C) of the kerogen or generated petroleum may have significantly different propensities to undergo exchange and hydrogenation.
+Instead, CH2D2 represents a smaller fraction of the methane isotopologues than either CH3D or CHD3 at all times, and calculated proportions of CH2D2 do not exceed 10% at any point in the experiment (Fig. 4A).
+A possible explanation is that various CHx moieties (e.g., aromatic C vs. methylene C vs. heteroatom-bound C) of the kerogen or generated petroleum have significantly different propensities to undergo exchange and hydrogenation (Schimmelmann et al., 2006).
 Thermal degradation that occurs much slower or faster than exchange may yield either fully-deuterated kerogen (e.g., –CD3) or singly-deuterated methane, respectively, hence leading to an absence of CH2D2.
-Alternatively (or possibly in addition), D/H exchange of partially-deuterated longer-chain hydrocarbon molecules with water may be faster than degradation, such that the production of CH2D2 is “skipped”.
+Alternatively (or possibly in addition), D/H exchange of partially-deuterated longer-chain hydrocarbon molecules with water may be faster than degradation, such that the production of CH2D2 is bypassed.
 The selective production of deuterated methane isotopologues is additional evidence that exchange between water/methane or methane/methane at temperatures of 200 to 350 °C is slow on timescales relevant to laboratory experiments.

-Comparison of our results with those of Wei et al. (2019), who examined CH4 generation from petroleum source rock heated under hydrothermal conditions, reveals similar thermal maturity trends for the extent of CH4 deuteration (Fig. 6A).
+Comparison of our results with those of Wei et al. (2019), who examined CH4 generation from petroleum source rock heated under hydrothermal conditions, reveals similar thermal maturity trends for the extent of CH4 deuteration (Fig. 5A).
 Both studies yielded methane with an increasing percentage of water-derived hydrogen as thermal maturity increased.
 The deuteration vs. maturity trends are sub-parallel to each other.
-The observed offset between the Wei et al. experimental results and ours is probably due to the different source rocks and experimental conditions, including the use of D2O instead of normal water as the aqueous medium in our experiments.
+The observed offset between the Wei et al. experimental results and ours (Fig. 5A) is probably due to the different source rocks and experimental conditions, including the use of D2O instead of normal water as the aqueous medium in our experiments.
 By the middle of the oil window (0.75–0.9% Ro), methane in both studies contained more than 50% of its hydrogen content derived from water.

+In a differently-constructed study, Dias et al. (2014) evaluated incorporation of aqueous hydrogen into gaseous products during hydrous pyrolysis of bituminous coal samples taken from the same coal seam along a transect at various distances away from an igneous intrusion (and hence with different initial Ro values ranging from 0.5 to 6.8%).
+After hydrous pyrolysis, measured Ro values ranged from 1.4 to 6.9%.
+An observed dependence of δD of CH4 to δD of water allowed them to differentiate native (sorbed or trapped) and newly-generated (via hydrous pyrolysis) hydrocarbon gases, with almost all (>90%) of CH4 generated from coals with initial Ro < 2.0% being of newly-generated origin.
+While the design of their experiment did not allow for quantification of the fractional contribution of water-derived H to the hydrogen content (and hence cannot be plotted on Fig. 5A), their results are consistent with incorporation of aqueous hydrogen into hydrocarbon gases generated by maturation of thermally-immature organic matter.